VDRIVNI/practice.notes/front-end/notes/javascript.md

 2. "number"
 3. "boolean"
 4. "undefined"
-5. (null) "object"
+5. "object" (null)

 ---

 # Objects

-- An OBJECT is a collection of multiple related VARIABLES
+- An object is a collection of properties, and a property is an association between a name (or key) and a value.
-- Instead of having multiple variables we can group them together and then call on the "object.key". this helps write cleaner code.
-- {} is known as a object literal
-- The properties inside an object are called KEYS.
--

 ```js
 let object = {